andybello28/andybello28/README.md

 <div align="center" style="margin: 20px 0;">
 <p align="center">
 I'm Andy, nice to meet you!
-I'm passionate about staying on top of the latest tech trends and using what I learn to build innovative, user-friendly solutions.
+I'm passionate about staying on top of the latest tech trends to build.
 In my free time, you can find me hiking, hitting the gym, cheering on Boston sports teams, or enjoying a great movie.
 </p>
 </div>